Perched alongside Royal Ascot and The Grand National on lists of the most prestigious horseracing events in the world is The Cheltenham Festival.

-Race one of Day Three at The Cheltenham Festival will be The Marsh Novices Chase, commencing at 13:20.
+Race one of Day Three at The Cheltenham Festival will be The Turners Novices Chase, commencing at 13:20.

 The purse for this race last time out in 2020 was £150,000, with £84,405 going to the team of the winning horse.